AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 - To communicate with you in your language
 - To know if the user was referred by an AdGuard affiliate, and if so, which affiliate
 - To learn the source of AdGuard Mail installation
+- To make the AdGuard Mail theme match the system theme

 The collection of this information is a **default process** and is critical to maintaining and improving app performance.